-At the juncture of the 21st century, opioid dependence has become a global public health problem and dependence involving women has become an epidemic [1; 2].
-Women are prescribed opioid medications for pain and for various medical ailments more often than men, causing complications such as insomnia, gastrointestinal side effects, tolerance, and dependence.
+In recent decades, opioid use disorder (OUD) has become a global public health emergency, with trends in opioid prescribing for women in their reproductive years, in particular, continuing to be a major health concern [1; 2].
+Estimates show that nearly 1 in 6 women of reproductive age (15 to 44 years of age) are prescribed opioids, and women are prescribed opioid medications for pain and for various medical ailments more often than men, causing complications such as insomnia, gastrointestinal side effects, tolerance, and dependence.
 The most common indication for opioid prescriptions for women is chronic pain management, but opioids may also be prescribed following surgery (e.g., cesarean section, hysterectomy) [2].
-Codeine, hydrocodone, and oxycodone are the most prescribed opioids, and each carries a risk for misuse.
+Oxycodone, hydrocodone, and codeine are among the most prescribed opioids, and each carries a risk for misuse [1].
+The synthetic opioid pain reliever fentanyl is available by prescription but has gained traction in recent years as a common illicit street drug [18].
+While opioids can be an effective analgesic, properties of these medications may cause patients to continue to seek the drug when the prescription runs out, thus contributing to misuse of opioids and the cycle of the opioid epidemic.

-An extension of the opioid misuse epidemic is the public health problem of infants who are exposed to opioids in utero and who exhibit withdrawal symptoms at birth.
-Local, national, and international reports from neonatal intensive care units (NICUs) have brought awareness to the issue of opioid use and abuse in women.
+An extension of the opioid misuse epidemic is the public health issue of infants who are exposed to opioids in utero and who exhibit withdrawal symptoms at birth, known as neonatal opioid withdrawal syndrome (NOWS), or previously under the umbrella term of neonatal abstinence syndrome (NAS) [1; 2].
+Local, national, and international reports from neonatal intensive care units (NICUs) have brought awareness to the issue of opioid use and misuse in women.
 The epidemic has affected cities and small towns alike and involves people of all races and ethnicities.
-As a result, more research has been conducted and programs have been established to heighten awareness of the relationship between opioid use, abuse, and dependence and maternal/fetal health.
-In 2015, the U.S. Food and Drug Administration (FDA) announced that it had reviewed the available studies of pain medication use during pregnancy and recommended no changes to opioid prescribing practices for this cohort [3].
-In 2016, the FDA required a new boxed warning on immediate-release opioid pain medications regarding the potential for "misuse, abuse, addiction, overdose, and death" due to the serious risks these medications pose [32].
+As a result, more research has been conducted and programs have been established to heighten awareness of the relationship between opioid use, misuse, and dependence and maternal/ fetal health.
+The U.S. Food and Drug Administration (FDA) require boxed warnings be available for all patients on all immediate- and extended-release opioid pain medications due to the potential for "addiction, abuse, and misuse, which can lead to overdose and death" [3].
+In addition, the FDA requires labeling that if an opioid (immediate- or extended-release) is required for an extended period of time in a pregnant woman, the patient must be advised of risk of NOWS, which may be lifethreatening if not recognized and treated.
+It is also advised that management by neonatology experts be available at delivery [3].